 Human papillomavirus (HPV) infection is known to cause cervical cancer, but it is a relatively common infection, especially in young women, which usually clears without any symptoms or long-lasting effects.
 There are different strains (known as genotypes) of HPV, and some are more likely to cause pre-cancer or cancer than others.

 The latest scientific evidence (including results from the ARTISTIC trial) shows that screening for HPV infection as a first test (known as “primary HPV screening”) is better than screening for abnormal cytology with a “smear” test.
-This method is currently being tested in six pilot areas in England, and there are plans to roll it out nationally by December 2019.
-It’s not as simple as swapping one test for another, however, and there are still decisions to be made on how best to go about it.
+The NHS Cervical Screening Programme rolled out primary HPV testing across England in 2019.
+The adopted policy is likely to be continually reviewed in order to make further improvements.

 The disadvantage of primary HPV testing is that more women, particularly young women, will test positive for HPV including many with normal cytology.
 It is not sensible to refer a large number of women for further tests when their infection is likely to clear on its own and so a second test has to be used to identify the women who are at highest risk (called a triage test).
 A balance must be achieved so that most of the women with abnormal cells are identified but unnecessary referral and anxiety for women are minimised.
 At the moment women who are positive for HPV will be referred only if they also have some abnormal cells (from a cytology test).

-The NHS currently uses an HPV test which can separately identify HPV 16 and HPV 18.
+The NHS currently uses an HPV test which can separately identify HPV 16 and HPV 18, but this is not used in clinical practice.
 Women with HPV16 in particular, have a much higher risk of pre-cancer and cancer and so it makes sense to use this information in the screening programme.
 It is possible to analyse HPV samples to identify the actual types (genotypes) of HPV present.
 The 13 high-risk types can only be individually identified using specialist laboratory tests within a research study.

 HPV infections that come and go are harmless but infections that persist put women at higher risk of developing disease in the future.
 Young women in particular may acquire an infection which clears and then acquire another infection at a later date.
 This means that they could test positive for HPV at two time points which might appear that they have a long-lasting infection when in fact they have two transient infections.
 This happens more often than you might think because about 30% of women aged 25-29 and 15% of women aged 30-39 are positive for HPV at any point in time.
 Genotyping can help establish whether the same HPV type is present at the two time points (persistent), or whether there are two separate infections (“type-swap”)